Policies and Procedures Regarding Room Furnishings and Personalization

 Except for certain specified items, College furnishings are not to be removed from individual rooms and stored.
 Requests for furniture removal are restricted to those items specified as removable in the Furniture Removal Form available on AMOS.
 Residents desiring to have an item removed should complete and submit the Furniture Removal Form.
 Any item awaiting removal must be retained in the student's room until it is picked up.

 Lofts designed and constructed by student-occupants using their own materials are not permitted in any location on campus.
 Furniture within most of the College's living facilities can be lofted or bunked.
-Written instructions and mounting pins are available from Facilities.
+Written instructions and mounting pins are available from Facilities or AMOS.